-The Uptown - Douglas Corridor (UDC) does not contain any major Saanich Recreation Centres.
+The Uptown-Douglas (UD) area does not contain any major Saanich Recreation Centres.
 However, Pearkes Recreation Centre, Commonwealth Recreation Centre and Cedar Hill Recreation Centre can all be accessed within a 10-minute drive (See Map 8.3).
-While the facilities currently in Saanich meet the needs of today's population, additional growth in the UDC may provide a long term rationale to explore the addition of a new recreation facility in the area.
-Easy access to transit and the Galloping Goose and Lochside Trails combined with a high density of residents and employees would make this area an ideal fit for a community recreation centre when the need is warranted.
+While the facilities currently in Saanich meet the needs of today's population, additional growth in the UD area may provide a long term rationale to explore the addition of a new recreation facility in the area.
+Easy access to transit and the Galloping Goose and Lochside Regional Trails combined with a high density of residents and employees would make this area an ideal fit for a community recreation centre when the need is warranted.
+While pursuing a larger community facility in the long term is desirable, additional community facilities will also need to be added incrementally to help support population growth and provide the recreational opportunities that are critical to the quality of life of residents, employees and visitors.
+These incremental changes can include adding smaller scale or privately owned community facilities and improving the connectivity to and accessibility of existing facilities.
+Needs expressed by community members include a new school, meeting spaces and daycare.